 Note, however, that it can also kill off pollinators so avoid applying it to plants that are in bloom.

 You can protect your precious garden by using plants that repel aphids like catnip, garlic, and chives, too.

-No doubt at some time in your gardening venture you will encounter these pests.
+No doubt at some time in your gardening venture you will encounter these garden pests.
 I remember as a kid my grandmother would have me pick them off her rose bushes… lol.

-But now you know how to identify them, the harm they cause, and how to prevent them, as well as treat your infested plants.
+But now you know how to identify them, the harm they cause, and how to prevent them, as well as treat your infested garden plants.